Guiding Principles for Research

 Our topic

-- In situ electrochemical atomic force microscopy (EC-AFM)
+- Operando differential electrochemical mass spectroscopy (DEMS), high-speed UV-vis spectroelectrochemistry, and electrochemical atomic force microscopy (EC-AFM)

 Related publications

 Electrocatalysts are materials that can promote electrochemical conversion at a fixed potential.
-For the best efficiency, the materials must have a suitable surface atomic configuration and adsorption energy to achieve a good stability.
+For optimal efficiency, the materials must have a suitable surface atomic configuration and adsorption energy to achieve both good activity and stability.
 The rational design of active sites is the best way to achieve this.

 Our topic